-Twelve Iranian fighters killed in mine explosion in Syria
+Twelve Iranian fighters killed in mine explosion in central Syria

 Local media reported that a convoy belonging to the Iranian militia Haj Kamal hit a minefield in the Halhila area near the town of Sokhna, east of Palmyra.

 On top of the casualties, the explosions destroyed two pick-up trucks and left the rest of the convoy with material damage.

 Several Iran-backed militias, including Hezbollah and Iraq's Popular Mobilisation Forces (PMF) have been deployed in Homs and Deir az-Zour in support of the Syrian regime.